honzajavorek/film2trello/README.md

 $ python ./scripts/aerovod.py > ./film2trello/aerovod.json
 ```

 This repository does it automatically every three days and commits the resulting file back.
-It's perhaps not the purest solution, but it's the simplest way to get this thing working together with automatic GitHub deployments by ZEIT Now.
+It's perhaps not the purest solution, but it's the simplest way to get this thing working together with automatic GitHub deployments by [Vercel](https://vercel.com).

 ## License